 - BA hons 2:1 in Art & Social Context at UWE, Bristol

-With all this experience in her back pocket Bex trained as a life coach and started running programmes for The Prince’s Trust.
-After 4 years she was given autonomy to pioneer her first follow on programme, ‘Enabling each other’; a groundbreaking programme that brought corporate groups together with disadvantaged young people to help them work collaboratively in overcoming their personal barriers.
+Well it kinda just crept up on me.
+I see myself as more of an introvert and saw other people who are more outgoing as activists.
+It all started to show itself when I trained as a life coach and started running programmes for The Prince’s Trust.
+After 4 years I was hungry for something more and could see a vision of youth development beyond the traditional programmes.
+I was granted the autonomy to pioneer my first follow on programme, ‘Enabling each other’; a groundbreaking programme that brought corporate groups together with disadvantaged young people to help them work collaboratively in overcoming their personal barriers and move forward with their lives.

-Her vocals appear on both his most recent album ‘Sankalpa Vol 1, due to be released in spring 2021, recorded at the legendary Christchurch studios where Massive Attack recorded Mezzanine.
-She is also on his latest release ‘Under the cover of lightness‘ recorded at Peter Gabriel’s studio.
+My vocals and co-written duet appear on Fraser’s most recent album which is due to be released in Autumn 2021, recorded at the legendary Christchurch studios.
+I am also on his latest release ‘Under the cover of lightness‘ recorded at Peter Gabriel’s studio.

 - Ronnie Scott’s (Jazz venue in London),